calvear93/react-azure-msal-security/README.md

 Both, automatic and manual login, has the possibility to add a condition after AAD authentication, for custom user or role validation.
 The conditional validation should be an asynchronous function resolving a boolean.

+⚠️ **warning**: only one conditional authentication function will be executed, in case of using multiple authentication hooks in your components.
+Always the higher component hook will execute conditional function.

 ```javascript
 import { UserApi } from 'adapters/api/user';
 import { useConditionalAuthentication } from '@calvear/react-azure-msal-security';